Measuring Compliance of Consent Revocation on the Web: Background and Related Works

 \section{Background and Related Works}

-In this section, we provide background on different techniques for consent management, and discuss prior works on compliance in the context of consent banners, opt-out and revocation. \\
+In this section, we provide background on different techniques for consent management and discuss prior works on compliance in the context of consent banners, opt-out, and revocation. \\

 \textbf{Consent Interfaces and Compliance.} Consent banners have become a common method for obtaining consent for online tracking.
-Recent works~\cite{Sant-etal-20-TechReg, Biel-etal-24-JOLT, ndss19, imc20, acceptall, 4years} have examined consent banners following the implementation of the GDPR and the ePD while numerous others~\cite{dark_pattern_legal_req, 10.1007/978-3-031-05544-7_21, 10.1145/3491101.3519687, nordichi20, darkpattern, popets2020, asiaccs19, do_cookie_banners_respect, dark_patterns_after_gdpr, taming-cookie-monster, AW-24-popets} explored the impact of privacy regulations on consent design, and how the websites and CMPs might violate these laws, e.g., by using \emph{dark patterns}.
+Recent works~\cite{Sant_etal_20_TechReg, Biel-etal-24-JOLT, ndss19, imc20, acceptall, 4years} have examined consent banners following the implementation of the GDPR and the ePD while numerous others~\cite{dark_pattern_legal_req, 10.1007/978-3-031-05544-7_21, 10.1145/3491101.3519687, nordichi20, darkpattern, popets2020, asiaccs19, do_cookie_banners_respect, dark_patterns_after_gdpr, taming-cookie-monster, AW-24-popets} explored the impact of privacy regulations on consent design, and how the websites and CMPs might violate these laws, e.g., by using \emph{dark patterns}.
 Tools have been proposed to help users handle consent banners automatically ~\cite{i_dont_care_about_cookies, ninja_cookies, consent_o_matic, super_agent, automating_gdpr_violation_detection, 484c16b527a24fc9b5df872de42eb1ec, usec2018, pandit_2019}.
 Several works~\cite{automating_gdpr_violation_detection, imc20, dark_patterns_after_gdpr, darkdialogs} focused on automated analysis of consent banners at scale.\\

 \textbf{IAB Europe TCF and Compliance.} The current ``de-facto'' standard for the consent banners in the EU is the IAB Europe Transparency and Consent Framework (TCF)~\cite{TCF}.
-The current TCF v2.2~\cite{TCFv2.2} defines the \emph{pre-defined purposes} for processing personal data by Consent Management Platforms (CMPs).
-If also defines the \emph{format to store the user's choice}, called {\tcs}, that includes: (a) list of enabled third-party vendors registered within the TCF; (b) list of enabled purposes among the pre-defined purposes~\cite{TCF_purposes}.
-The TCF standard \emph{does not specify which of the purposes require user consent}.
-According to GDPR and ePD, only purposes that do not require user consent (and users' explicit interaction with the CMP) may be enabled in \tcs\ by default.
-Matte et al.~\cite{Matt-etal-20-APF} analysed which purposes in TCF v1.1 and v2.0 require consent according to the GDPR and ePD; however, this analysis was not extended to TCF v2.2, which we perform in this paper.
+The current TCF v2.2~\cite{TCFv22} defines the \emph{pre-defined purposes} for processing personal data by Consent Management Platforms (CMPs).
+If also defines the \emph{format to store the user's choice}, called {\tcs},that includes:(a) list of enabled third-party vendors registered within the TCF; (b) list of enabled purposes among the pre-defined purposes~\cite{TCF_purposes}.